zerovm/zerocloud/doc/Requests.md

 When your script is run, the filesystem will have it mounted as a `/script` file (absolute path, directly in root dir).
-The interpreter will have its home dir set to `/` and executed as `/path/to/interpreter script` If you want to get stderr or mount any other files into executable filesystem, you have to use other POST formats (preferrably: POST a ZeroVM image)
+The interpreter will have its home dir set to `/` and executed as `/path/to/interpreter script` If you want to get stderr or mount any other files into executable filesystem, you have to use other POST formats (preferably: POST a ZeroVM image)

 ### GET with version `open`